nobro/Domains2Ips/README.md

 Does optional JSON an HTML output also.

-Uses socket to get IPs so it is subject to localy configured resolver.
+Uses socket to get IPs so it is subject to locally configured resolver.

 ### Install:
 Requires **pyperclip** to copy the json result to the clipboard: